 - Avoid super-tight hairstyles like braids, cornrows or ponytails.
 They can pull your hair activating the hair falling-out process.

 - Control your stress, since it can be very destructive for your body during pregnancy and after delivering.
-Stress triggers hair loss and makes your hair quality worse.
+Stress triggers pregnancy hair loss and makes your hair quality worse.
 You can try different coping mechanisms to deal with stress (e.g., fun hobbies, breathing work, meditation, light yoga, therapy sessions, etc.).

 - Massaging your scalp (with or without oil) activates hair growth and prevent hair from falling out.

-- If, for some reason, the hair loss is extremely excessive, more than typical, it doesn’t hurt to discuss it with your doctor.
+- If, for some reason, the pregnancy hair loss is extremely excessive, more than typical, it doesn’t hurt to discuss it with your doctor.
 There are conditions that can develop postpartum, and it is best to rule those out, too.

 Is It Safe to Color Your Hair During Pregnancy?

 Another important thing you should know about is how pregnancy can also affect your hair color.
 I have had many clients who have had issues with getting their hair colored, at each appointment, but the color does not “take” the same way it did pre-pregnancy.
 In some pregnant women, the (previous) hair color won’t come out enough.
 If you have blonde hair and usually get highlights, the lightener used is not able to remove more than the orange or yellow phase, even though the color formula/mix is the same as it was pre-pregnancy.
 Sometimes your grays won’t cover completely the first time; it’s frustrating, right?
-There have been a few times when the color will “take” lighter or darker than normal, and the toner will be dull and extra ashy, even though we used a gold.
+There have been a few times when the color will “take” lighter or darker than normal, and the toner will be dull and extra ashy, even though we used gold.
 The list goes on and on.

 Although some doctors do not recommend getting your hair colored during pregnancy, it is typically pretty safe.
 Most research indicates that the chemicals found in color are not highly toxic.
 I would say 98% of my clients continue to color their hair during pregnancy.
 If you are concerned about absorbing too many chemicals, you can wait until after your first trimester to get a little extra reassurance.
 So little is absorbed by the skin, especially if you are not doing an all-over color directly on your scalp.

 After all is said and done, your hair will be OK.
 I promise!
-With everything going on in your body as a whole, your hair will probably be the least of your worries.
+With everything going on in your body as a whole, your pregnancy hair loss will probably be the least of your worries.
 Being aware of the changes in your hair should help you handle them with ease.
 For more hair information and inspiration, follow me on Instagram at @TheColoristChronicles.
 Feel free to DM me with any of your hair-related questions!
 I’d love to chat with you!